dwendland/ki-marktplatz.arch-poc/single-compose-local/README.md

 Create Organization "FIWARE-Test"
-Create Application "FIWARE Marketplace" with URL and role settings TODO Enter client-id and client-secret in marketplace/docker-compose.yml mp-proxy service Create and assign user test-seller with seller role Create and assign user test-customer with customer role
+Create Application "FIWARE Marketplace" with URL and role settings TODO Enter client-id and client-secret in marketplace/docker-compose.yml mp-proxy service

+TODO: Struggle with Docker networks to make OAuth2 work (proxy.docker and idm.docker aliases not reacheable from host's chrome!)

+Create and assign user test-seller with seller role Create and assign user test-customer with customer role